The tech world suffers from a disproportionate lack of inclusion and diversity.

 Striving to become more inclusive and diverse means making an active and conscious effort to allow more voices into your personal and professional space.

-It means including people of all ages, ethnicities, physical abilities, educational levels and ethnic backgrounds.
+It means including people of all ages, ethnicities, physical abilities, educational levels, and ethnic backgrounds.

-So, whether you’re organising your first-ever hackathon or your 10th, here are nine strategies to help you bring more inclusivity and diversion into your next hackathon, so you can build an enriched community and make the most impact.
+So, whether you’re organizing your first-ever hackathon or your 10th, here are nine strategies to help you bring more inclusivity and diversion into your next hackathon, so you can build an enriched community and make the most impact.

-It’s no secret that white panels continue to be the norm rather than the exception.
 Meanwhile, audiences continue to be put off by the absurd lack of diversity among those who call the shots.

-This is why it’s crucial to prioritise the diversity of your reviewing panel as the first point of call.
 Your judging panel is the most visible aspect of your hackathon and is an instant window into your inclusion and diversity efforts.

-But still, many organisers have argued that it’s simply too difficult and unrealistic to find female speakers and judges for their panels.
+But still, many organizers have argued that it’s simply too difficult and unrealistic to find female speakers and judges for their panels.
 Some have even argued that they simply want the “best” on the panel and that in certain industries, that happens to be the men.

-These problematic excuses are just that: excuses.
-Melanie Ehrenkranza called it out boldly on Twitter when she responded to these tired claims by putting out a call for female tech speakers.
+Melanie Ehrenkranz called it out boldly on Twitter when she responded to these tired claims by putting out a call for female tech speakers.
 In 24 hours, Ehrenkranza collected 1,000 names.

 The reality is that the vast majority of people don’t want to sit and listen to the same voices say the same things, over and over again, at different events.